 Recommended Reading: American Institute for Cancer Research “Living with Cancer” online resource – for during treatment and post-treatment guidance.
-And this post from Cancer Research UK, titled “Don’t Believe The Hype: 10 persistent cancer myths debunked,” can put your mind at ease about all of the misinformation on the Internet and through ill-researched books.
+This post from Cancer Research UK, titled “Don’t Believe The Hype: 10 persistent cancer myths debunked,” can put your mind at ease about all of the misinformation on the Internet and through ill-researched books.
 And this general page from Curve.Life on cancer-fighting foods.

 This section is a work in progress.
 I will gradually add tips, documents and opinion(ated) articles that relate to cancer prevention, treatment, recovery and living with cancer.
 Stay tuned!